Dsouza9/windtunnel/README.md

 But only for the first line :) As you can see there is a lot of clean up to do.
 This is mainly due to time contraints expereinced and COVID-19.
 And possibly because we weren't the best coders :) (that is more likely the case).

-Additionally, for PWM operation, PB1 or PB2 or both needs to be open but it is currently occupied by the LCD.
-This is a simple code change I might do in the next day.
-If not, change this pin location to PC4/5 or whatever else is open that you are sure you don't need to use for something else.
-As ususal, refer to the microcontrollers datasheet for info as well as your ECE 263 notes: http://ww1.microchip.com/downloads/en/DeviceDoc/40001906A.pdf
+Additionally, for PWM operation, PB1 or PB2 or both needs to be open.
+As ususal, refer to the microcontrollers datasheet/Teknic motor manual for info as well as your ECE 263 notes: http://ww1.microchip.com/downloads/en/DeviceDoc/40001906A.pdf

 # Useful Links and Images